rubik/radon/docs/intro.rst

 Cyclomatic Complexity corresponds to the number of decisions a block of code contains plus 1.
-This number (also called McCabe number) is equal to the number of linearly indipendent paths through the code.
+This number (also called McCabe number) is equal to the number of linearly independent paths through the code.
 This number can be used as a guide when testing conditional logic in blocks.

 Radon analyzes the AST tree of a Python program to compute Cyclomatic